Police seize car after roadside stop in North Yorkshire

-A FORD Focus has been seized by police after a roadside stop in North Yorkshire.
+A AUDI A4 has been seized by police after a roadside stop in North Yorkshire.

-The county's police were out on the roads on Saturday night (June 10) when they stopped a black Focus.
+The county's police were out on the roads on Saturday night (June 10) when they stopped a black Audi.

-Sgt Paul Cording said his team of traffic officers pulled the car over.
+Sgt Paul Cording said his team of traffic officers pulled the car over shortly after pulling over a black Ford Focus in similar circumstances.

-He said: "The car was stopped by one of my team in Harrogate on Saturday night.
+He said: "It’s like waiting for buses, after we were alerted to this vehicle heading North on the A1(M).

-"It turns out the driver is currently disqualified and therefore has no insurance.
+"We stopped it near to Catterick and the driver admitted to being disqualified from driving and having no insurance.

 Comments: Our rules